Hillary Clinton Emails |Al Perrotta |The Stream

 The FBI Doesn’t Dig

 But nobody in DOJ/FBI leadership wanted to dig too deep.
 Neither did the Director of National Intelligence Clapper.
 And not just because there was an election to win.
 Hillary could not be charged.
 Period.
 McCarthy writes, “There was no way on God’s green earth that the Obama Justice Department was ever going to authorize a prosecution involving conduct that would embarrass the president.”
 If Clinton was never charged, “Obama’s role as a minor participant would not become evidence in a criminal case.”
+The Hillary Clinton emails may as well be the Barack Obama emails.

 Want evidence this business is about more than Hillary?
 Again read the memo released yesterday.
 Who ignored the China warning?
 The FBI.
 After Hillary was gone.
 Who worked hard to whitewash the classified emails on Hillary’s server?
 The State Department.
 After Hillary was gone.
 Who put the heat on McCollough?
 His superiors in the Intel Community.
 After Hillary was gone.

 Who did they all answer to?
 Where’s the buck stop?
+Why aren’t the Hillary Clinton emails a top priority for these people?

 Next time Obama or any of his faithful supporters boasts about “no scandals” during his reign, laugh.
 And tell them you have a Chinese heavy machinery company to sell them.